Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 - A short code exercise walkthrough
   - Show a code challenge and present your group's solution
   - Explain each line of code and how came up with the solution
+  - This can be done in VSCode (Google Slides does not highlight code well)
 - Additional resources slide at the end
   - Include any videos, code challenges, blogs that your group found helpful
-- At least 3 code challenges for everyone to practice (at end of presentation and later)
-  - Mark one as **REQUIRED** to turn in on Friday
+- One post-slides code challenge
   - After the presentation portion ends, give everyone 30 min to work on the first code challenge
   - Be available to answer questions on Zoom Q&A call
   - Have hints prepared for the challenge to give, if needed
+- An additional 3 code challenges for everyone to practice (at end of presentation and later)
+  - Send solutions to all 3 from your group to the SEAM prior to your presentation
+  - All other participants will have to choose of yours to be homework over the weekend, to be turned into the SEAM

 ### Day 5